Invisible disability: Impact

-Invisible disabilities, also known as Hidden Disabilities or Non-visible Disabilities (NVD), can hinder a person's efforts to go to school, work, socialize, and more.
+Invisible disabilities can hinder a person's efforts to go to school, work, socialize, and more.
 Although the disability creates a challenge for the person who has it, the reality of the disability can be difficult for others to recognize or acknowledge.
-Others may not understand the cause of the problem, if they cannot see evidence of it in a visible way.
-Students with cognitive impairments find it difficult to organize and complete school work, but teachers who are unaware of the reason for a student's difficulties, can become impatient.
+Others may not understand the cause of apparent problems if they cannot see evidence of a disability.
+Due to a lack of awareness and difficulty accessing support in certain environments, individuals with invisible disabilities may face challenges throughout daily life.
+Some people may go through a majority of their life until being properly diagnosed as providers can be unfamiliar with certain conditions or due to socioeconomic status.
+Students with cognitive impairments find it difficult to organize and complete school work, but teachers who are unaware of the reason for a student's difficulties can become impatient.
 A columnist for Psychology Today wrote:

 This lack of understanding can be detrimental to a person's social capital.
 People may see someone with an invisible disability as lazy, weak, or antisocial.
 A disability may cause someone to lose connections with friends or family due to this lack of understanding, potentially leading to a lower self-esteem.
+Individuals with invisible disabilities may experience guilt or misunderstandings when asking for support, which can result in negative self-perception.
+Receiving accommodations can be a complex process of acquiring and submitting documentation of disability, which employers and educational institutions can deny or deem as outdated.
+Specialists and resources may be scarce, far and few between, with long waiting periods of months or years.
+Someone who has a condition that is not immediately visible, such as chronic migraines, may struggle with the fear of being accused of faking or lying when it comes to asking for accommodations.

 A disability that may be visible in some situations may not be obvious in others, which can result in a serious problem.
 For example, a plane passenger who is deaf may be unable to hear verbal instructions given by a flight attendant.
-It is for this reason that travellers with a hidden disability are advised to inform the airline of their need for accommodations before their flight.
+It is for this reason that travelers with a hidden disability are advised to inform the airline of their need for accommodations before their flight.
 One such passenger wrote in The Globe and Mail that: